-7 Things To Consider Before Planning An Internal Renovation
+7 Things To Consider When Planning An Internal Remodel

 You don't always need to add more space to your home, just changing the existing layout will make it work much better.
 Simply updating the kitchen, bathroom or living area can make a huge difference to your living space.

 Check out our handy tips before you do any work!

 The best way to add value to your home is by adding to the footprint, so an internal renovation may not be as good an investment as an extension or loft conversion.
 That's not to say you can't add value if your home is in desperate need of repair and would have originally put off buyers.